4Sharif/PER-Prediction-Model/README.md

 1997-2024.
 It will output their predicted PER based on their statistics.

-For everything to work, download the transformed csv dataset, copy its file path from your device, and insert it in "split.py."
+For everything to work, download the transformed csv dataset, copy its file path from your device, and insert it into "split.py."